-- If you are thinking of deferring an exam, check out these resources for more information: - Deferred/Supplemental Exams: https://www.mcgill.ca/exams/dates/supdefer - Knowing your Rights for Deferral: https://studentrights.ssmu.ca/final- exams/deferring-exams/ - You can also make an appointment with your advisor to discuss your options. - As a student, you have the right to review and challenge your exam marks as well.
-You can find more information on this process here: https://studentrights.ssmu.ca/final-exams/viewing-your-exam-grades/ - Remember that your mental and physical health are very important.
+- If you are thinking of deferring an exam, check out these resources for more information: - Deferred/Supplemental Exams - Knowing your Rights for Deferral - Consult your BASC degree advisor if you're considering these options - As a student, you have the right to review and challenge your exam grades as well.
+Check section 8 of PASL for more information. - Consider learning more about PASL as well! - Remember that your mental and physical health are very important.
 Therefore, deferring an exam to keep yourself healthy is an extremely valid reason to do so.
 Also, it is okay if your exam does not go the way you had expected.
-This is much more common than you might think and there is no need to panic your academic performance does not define who you are.
+This is much more common than you might think and there is no need to panic your academic performance does not define who you are. - However, it is still strongly recommended to see your BASC degree advisor to make sure that this is the right choice for you.